What are Prepositions? Types of Preposition | Best Information

 - The loin is sitting on the table.

-- John is playing at the tennis court.
+- John is playing on the tennis court.

-- The ballon came out of the moving car.
+- The balloon came out of the moving car.

 - Norma lives in Canada.

 - The boys are doing gymnastics at the park.